 A platelet donation can take up to two hours, but the impact is long lasting for those patients dependent on platelet transfusions.

 How often can you donate platelets?

-You can donate platelets up to 24 times a year.
+You can donate platelets up to 24 times in 12 months.

 Who needs platelets?